MicrosoftDocs/entra-docs/docs/global-secure-access/scripts/powershell-compliant-network-breakglass.md

     }
 }
 $compliantNetworkCount = $allCompliantNetworkCAPolicies.Count
-$result += "Total count of Compliant Network CA policies: $($compliantNetworkCount)"
+$result += "Total count of Compliant Network Conditional Access policies: $($compliantNetworkCount)"

 # Based on admin input, disable either all or some Conditional Access policies leveraging the Compliant Network Condition.
-$action = Read-Host "Do you want to put all enabled compliant network CA policies in Report-Only mode (type 'all') or just specific policy IDs (type 'ids')?" if ($action -eq "all")
+$action = Read-Host "Do you want to put all enabled compliant network Conditional Access policies in Report-Only mode (type 'all') or just specific policy IDs (type 'ids')?" if ($action -eq "all")
 {
     foreach ($policy in $allCompliantNetworkCAPolicies)